This tutorial will walkthrough how to install Gremlin on CentOS 7 and perform a Chaos Engineering experiment using a Gremlin CPU attack.

 Then install the Gremlin daemon and CLI:

-1# Install Gremlin client and daemon2sudo yum install -y gremlin gremlind
+1# Install Gremlin agent and daemon2sudo yum install -y gremlin gremlind

 Then initialize Gremlin and follow the prompts: